 So, what do these three assumptions mean?
 The assumption that the market discounts everything basically believes that a company’s stock price already encompasses every factor that has or could impact the company.
 Meaning, all qualitative and quantitative factors are taken into account in the current stock price and there is no need to assess these factors separately.
 In fashion, for example, if you are willing to pay $100 for a dress shirt, that $100 already takes into account all of the things that can suggest the value of that dress shirt – the overall package.
 There is no need to analyze factors such as branding, artistry, uniqueness, and durability separately.

-The assumption that history tends to repeat itself believes that the price movements are repetitive, driven by the psychology of participants in the market.
+The assumption that history tends to repeat itself believes that price movements are repetitive, driven by the psychology of participants in the market.
 These participants or investors react the same way, regardless of the point in time, to the same type of situation or stimuli.
 For instance, in fashion, you have probably observed that trends just keep on repeating and repeating.
-Es an example, our favorite Adidas Superstar is making a comeback, but it was actually first released in 1969.
-The release of the Superstar has triggered the same reaction from the consumers then and now.
+The same thing can be said about stock price movements.